 N/A

-In addition, the age at which you must start withdrawing funds from your retirement accounts jumps from 72 to 73 starting in 2023.
-As a result, if you turn 74 or older this year, you must take any required minimum distribution from your retirement accounts by Dec.
-31. (If you turn 73 this year, your first RMD won’t be due until April 1, 2024.)
+In addition, if you turn 74 or older this year, you must take any required minimum distribution from your retirement accounts by Dec.
+31. (If you turn 73 this year, your first RMD won’t be due until April 1, 2025.)

 And last but not least, you have until Dec.
-31 to contribute to an employer-sponsored retirement plan, such as a 401(k), 403(b), 457, or federal thrift savings plan.
+31 to contribute to an employer-sponsored retirement plan, such as a 401(k), 403(b), 457, or federal thrift savings plan, for the 2024 tax year.

 What If a Tax Due Date Falls on a Weekend or Holiday?